AnyBlok/AnyBlok/doc/ROADMAP.rst

 Next step
 ---------

-* Improve Migration Class with Unittest: see alembic: http://alembic.readthedocs.org/en/latest/
+* Improve Migration Class: see alembic: http://alembic.readthedocs.org/en/latest/
-* Sql view Model can use an existing view
 * Do documentation
 * ADD unittest:
     - anyblok_core system
-* PUT the state of the blok on other table to have have more than one application on the same table blok, Application, state
+* Sql view Model can use an existing view
 * classic redirection must depend of the database, so put in the registry

 To implement